K. K. Usha

 K. K. Usha (3 July 1939 – 5 October 2020) was an Indian judge who served as Chief Justice of the Kerala High Court.
 She was the first female judge on the High Court.
 She advocated for women's rights and the elimination of all forms of discrimination.
 Usha served as president of the Excise and Service Tax Appellate Tribunal.

-Life and formal career
+Early life and legal career

 K. K. Usha was born on 3 July 1939.
 She enrolled as an advocate in 1961.
 She was appointed Government pleader in the Kerala High Court in 1979.
 She was a judge and then Chief Justice in the High Court from 25 February 1991 to 3 July 2001.
 She was the Chief Justice from 2000 to 2001.
 She was the first woman to join the Kerala High Court from the bar and become a Chief Justice.
 After retiring from the High Court, from 2001 to 2004 she was President of the Delhi-based Customs, Excise and Service Tax Appellate Tribunal.